-Terms are held for one year and board members are elected at our annual Members’ meeting, held in June.
-In 2020, the meeting was moved to October 10 because of the lockdown.
-Board meetings are held on the third Wednesday of each month, except June and July.
+Terms are held for one year and board members are elected at our annual Members’ meeting, held in November.
+Board meetings are online every other month on Thursdays at 1:30 pm.
 Input from members and community users is always invited, in written form one week prior to meetings.
 We welcome new board members who are committed to working for our library’s continued development as Puerto Rico’s leading lending library with a variety of activities.

 The Executive Director of the Library is Connie Estades.
 Our excellent staff is composed of volunteers dedicated to community service and the continued growth of our library.